Jaycar-Electronics/WiFi-Controlled-Strip-Lighting/README.md

 ![index page](images/index.png)

-Here you will be able to change different effects, the rate of change, and most importantly, the colour and brightness. _(note: The rainbow effect will have no effect)_
+Here you will be able to change different effects, the rate of change, and most importantly, the colour and brightness. _(note: Changing the colour while on the rainbow effect will not change how the rainbow looks; that is only for the other methods)_

 ### File not found, (Did you upload files correctly?)